 Careers Information and Guidance

 Careers Education, Information Advice and Guidance is a vital part of the education of our pupils here at Liverpool College.
 It fills a large strand within our LC+ Curriculum.
 We are committed to delivering a full Careers Programme to fulfil the 2018 Government’s Careers Strategy and we work towards fulfilling all the criteria within the Gatsby Benchmarks and the Careers Development Institute Framework for Careers, Employer and Enterprise Education.
-We work in partnership with the Careers and Enterprise Company and achieved the national Careers Quality Standard Award in October 2019.
+We work in partnership with the Careers and Enterprise Company and achieved the national Careers Quality Standard Award in October 2019 and we will be working towards this award again in late 2023.

 Careers’ Staff at College